WFXP

 WFXP (channel 66) is a television station in Erie, Pennsylvania, United States, affiliated with the Fox network.
-It is owned by Mission Broadcasting, which maintains a local marketing agreement (LMA) with Nexstar Media Group, owner of dual ABC affiliate/CW+ owned-and-operated station WJET-TV (channel 24), for the provision of certain services.
+It is owned by Mission Broadcasting and operated by Nexstar Media Group, owner of dual ABC/CW+ affiliate WJET-TV (channel 24).
 The two stations share studios on US 19/Peach Street in Summit Township (with an Erie mailing address), where WFXP's transmitter is also located.

 WFXP began broadcasting in 1986 as WETG, owned by Gannon University, a Catholic university in Erie.
 It gradually became a more typical commercial independent in its early years of operation and affiliated with Fox in April 1990.
 The growth of Fox led to new affiliate requirements that saw Gannon sell the station to private owners.
 Nexstar has managed WFXP since 1998 and airs dedicated morning and late evening newscasts from the WJET-TV newsroom on the station.